open-service-portal/template-whoami/README.md

 This template demonstrates:
 - **Dynamic subdomain creation** - deploy any app name as subdomain
-- **Environment-aware domains** - automatic domain selection based on environment
+- **Automatic domain detection** - uses cluster's dns-config zone or defaults to localhost
-- **System config integration** - uses platform-wide dns-config
+- **Zero configuration** - no environment parameter needed
 - **Go-templating** for flexible resource generation
 - **GitOps compatibility** - XRs can be deployed via Flux